protonemedia/laravel-form-components/README.md

 Make sure the [Tailwind plugin](https://github.com/tailwindcss/custom-forms#install) is installed and added to your `tailwind.config.js` file.
 If you're starting a new project, you can use the [Frontend preset for Tailwind CSS](https://github.com/laravel-frontend-presets/tailwindcss) which includes the Custom Forms plugin as well.

-## Configuration

-There is no configuration needed unless you want to [customize the Blade views and components](#customize-the-blade-views).

 ## Quick example

 ```blade